 If you hire a non-U.S. citizen who works remotely via the Internet from another country, generally speaking you do not need to file a 1099 for that person.

 For example, let’s say you hire a freelance writer who is a Brazilian citizen.
-The freelance writer performs all services (i.e., writes the articles) outside the U.S. from the writer’s home in Brazil, and earns $900 for the year, which you pay through PayPal.
+The freelance writer performs all services (i.e., writes the articles) outside the U.S. from the writer’s home in Brazil, and earns $900 for the year.
 In that case, you probably don’t need to issue a 1099 to that foreign worker.

 However, if the foreign worker performs any work inside the United States, you would need to file the 1099.

 It is your responsibility to verify that the worker (1) is indeed a non-U.S. citizen, and (2) performed all work outside the United States.
 For that purpose, in the future you might want to have that foreign worker fill out, sign and return to you Form W-8BEN.

 Corporations: Do I need to issue 1099 forms for payments made to corporations?

 No, in general you do not need to issue 1099 forms for payments you made to a corporation.
 For instance, if you pay a corporation that, say, provides Web design services or some other business service, you do not need to issue a 1099.